tachidok/chapchom/docs/source/installation.rst

 We have two main approaches to install the framework and have it ready to go.

+**Docker-based installation**
-* Docker-based installation: use this installation if you want an easy and strees-free installation process.
+  Use this installation if you want an easy and strees-free installation process.

+**Manual installation**
-* Manual installation: use this installation if you are familiar with unix based systems and if you love full configuration with command line installation process.
+  Use this installation if you are familiar with unix based systems and if you love full configuration with command line installation process.

 Docker-based installation
 -------------------------